ConfirmedDev/Tyler-Ai-Logic-Solver-SAT-SMT-Dashboard/README.md

 ## 🧠 Summary

 This project was designed to serve as a research-grade symbolic reasoning dashboard that helps others explore the bridge between computational logic and interactive visualization.
-Built from scratch without formal training — proof that deep curiosity and discipline go a long way.

 ---